Case Study: Redesign and Migration

 Ability to add and change templates to fulfill varied and evolving UX needs.

-A special thank you to Ryan Leeson (WordPress Technical Lead at Kanopi) for volunteering to review choices and share his technical knowledge to support DelNature throughout this process.
+A special thank you to Ryan Leeson (WordPress Staff Engineer at Kanopi) for volunteering to review choices and share his technical knowledge to support DelNature throughout this process.

 Interview Enhancements

-Set the CMS up with more Reusable Blocks and Synched Patterns.
+Set the CMS up with more Reusable Blocks and Synced Patterns.

-Stronger use of cards, accordions, block item pages, and other current technologies.
+Stronger use of Cards, Accordions, Block pages, and other current technologies.
+Note: Have been adding these recently.

-These elements would improve UX for the external users as well as staff admin users.
+These elements improve UX for the external users as well as staff admin users.

 Want to work together?